top of page

 Incremental Backup

-An incremental backup only copies the files that have changed or been added since the last backup.
-This method is quicker and more space-efficient than a full backup.
+An incremental backup only saves files that have changed or been added since your last backup.
+This method is faster and uses less space than a full backup.

 Differential Backup

-A differential backup captures all changes made since the last full backup.
-It is faster than a full backup but requires more storage space compared to incremental backups
+A differential backup saves all changes made since your last full backup.
+It’s quicker than a full backup but needs more space than incremental backups.

 The Best Places to Store Your Data Backups